MatuaDoc/OnslowCollege.github.io/programming/01-intro.md

 A [function](/programming/glossary#function) is a section of code that can be run as many times as you want by [calling](/programming/glossary#call) it.
 We are going to call the ``input()`` function in order to do something.

-The ``input()`` function allows you to ask a question.
+{% include shout.html side="right" emote="🙋" markdown="The ``input()`` function allows you to ask a question.
 The user can then type in a reply to the question.
-You can then store the user's reply in a variable.
+You can then store the user's reply in a variable." %}

 For example, to ask the user's first_name, you could write the following: